jkingportfolio/CI_PP2_Connect4/README.md

 2. As a user, I want to chose between playing a friend locally or a computer opponent.
 3. As a user, I want to be notified as to whos turn it is.
 4. As a user, I want to be notified if my move is invalid.
-5. As a user, I want to be notified of who won the game.
+5. As a user, I want to be notified with who won the game.
 6. As a user, I want to be able to see the total wins and draws in the current session.
 7. As a user, I want to be able to turn on and off in game music and sounds.
 8. As a user, I want to be able to provide feedback to the site owner and confirmation the feedback was sent.
 9. As a user, I want to be able to easily play another game once the current one has finished.
 10. As a user, I want to be able to easily access options such as opponent type, audio settings and how to play.
-11. As a user, I want to be able to play the game on a mobile device so i can play whereever i am.
+11. As a user, I want to be able to play the game on a mobile device so i can play wherever i am.

 ### Site Owner Stories